 Jan Jones is a part-time Casework Supervisor in Henderson County.
 Jan joined CASA as a volunteer in 2007.
 She previously volunteered in several child mentoring programs in the Athens area and felt led to join CASA to support a more long-term positive impact for children in need.
 Jan previously worked for a local telecommunications provider.
 Jan and her husband, Larry, live in Henderson County and have two children and seven grandchildren.
 She can be contacted at firstname.lastname@example.org.

 Angela Hinojosa joined CASA in November of 2017 as the Office Manager and Event Coordinator.
-She graduated from the University of Texas at Austin with a Bachelor's Degree in English Literature in 1998.
-Angela is passionate about animal rights and has acted as an animal foster and caretaker for local rescues since her move to Athens in 2011.
+She graduated from the University of Texas at Austin in 1998.
+Angela is passionate about animal rights and has acted as a foster and caretaker for local rescues since her move to Athens in 2011.
 Angela and her husband have 2 dogs and 4 cats and have converted part of their home into an arcade.
-Angela’s enthusiasm for activism is what drew her to CASA, where she is excited to begin making a difference in the lives of the children served by CASA.
+Angela’s enthusiasm for activism is what drew her to CASA, where she is excited to be part of making a difference in the lives of the children served by CASA.
 She can be contacted at firstname.lastname@example.org.

-Ellen Torres is a Full-Time Resource Development Officer working primarily in Anderson and Cherokee counties.
+Ellen Torres is a Full-Time Volunteer Recruiter/Trainer working primarily in Anderson and Cherokee counties.
 She has multiple degrees in education, human services counseling and educational administration and became a CASA advocate in 2014.
 In addition to working in resource development, Ellen will also be training new advocates for CASA of Trinity Valley.
 She can be reached at email@example.com.

 Lee McCain Brown is a full-time Casework Supervisor in Anderson County.
 She was raised in Palestine and married her high school sweetheart.
 They have one child and the most precious granddaughter ever!
 Lee retired from teaching and counseling after 32 years in Texas public schools.
 She was a member of the CASA board of directors before becoming a Casework Supervisor about five years ago.
 Lee can be contacted at firstname.lastname@example.org.